michaelpelletier/craft-footnotes/README.md

 </article>
 ```

 Footnote definitions in Matrix blocks
+Example uses `if block.type == 'footnotes'` in the loop instead of adding a `type` property to the Matrix criteria to work around a bug with Matrix and Live Preview (→ see [related question][1] on Stack Exchange).

 ```html
 {% for block in entry.articleMatrix if block.type == 'footnotes' %}